NickHardeman/ofxMacUtils/README.md

 This addon is evolving and new functionality is currently being added.

+### CAUTION
+Some of this functionality can be difficult to undo, for example accidentaly turning off screen sharing on a remote computer you don't have access to.

 Some example functionality:
 * Set Wifi to on, off.
 * Set GateKeeper